rhit-bhuwalk/agent-311/server/README.md

 1. Set environment variables on your hosting platform
 2. Update Twilio webhook URLs to your production domain
 3. Optionally implement real SF 311 submission using:
-   - Browser automation (Playwright/Puppeteer)
+   - Browser automation (Playwright for Python)
    - SF 311 API if available
    - Open311 API standard

-See comments in `services/sf311.js` for production implementation guidance.
+See comments in `services/sf311.py` for production implementation guidance.